telefonicaid/fiware-orion/doc/manuals/admin/diagnosis.md

 to hold.
 Alternatively, the operating system limit could be raised with `ulimit -n <new limit>`.

-The following script (provides "as is") may help to trace this kind of problems:
+The following script (provided "as is") may help to trace this kind of problems:

 ```
 echo "$(date +%H:%M:%S) $(/usr/sbin/lsof | grep contextBr |grep IPv4 | wc -l)